List of content you will read in this article:

 uptime command.
 It reads the information from the /proc/uptime file.

-In addition to uptime, there were also three numbers that represent the load average.
+In addition to uptime, three numbers represent the load average.
 They are taken from the /proc/loadavg file.
 If you take another look at the

 strace output, you'll see that this file was also opened.